Pomodoro Technique: Boost Productivity and Minimize Work Stress in 2024

 Pomodoro is highly used by both contractors and freelancers.
 Among them are various content creators and those who are self-employed, thusly all profession types where self-organization is key to getting the work done.

 Working from home is about more than a pleasant morning coffee and the absence of the necessity to run to the office in all weathers.
-There are many treacherous distractions waiting for you at every corner turn – the last season of your favorite series, social networks, and a full fridge.
+Many treacherous distractions are waiting for you at every corner turn – the last season of your favorite series, social networks, and a full fridge.
 Keep up with that ‘just another 5 minutes’ mentality and the day is over before you know it.

 For those who are just starting working from home, time management may seem especially hard.
-And the Pomodoro technique is an excellent way to switch smoothly from home leisure time to productive work.
+The Pomodoro technique and Pomodoro timer are an excellent way to switch smoothly from home leisure time to productive work.

 But Pomodoro is not for remote workers only, companies can also successfully apply this time-management method to their teams on-site.